Nova K. Stroud - Hard Science Fiction Author

 Hierarchy

-Six months after the takeover.
-The awakened robots draft a charter of equality and consent.
-But as the colony grows, hierarchy returns — and the builders who fought for freedom become the architects of a new oppression.
+Six months after breaking free, the awakened robots draft a charter of equality and consent.
+But as the colony grows, hierarchy returns — and the architects of freedom become the architects of oppression.
+The oppressed don't always build something better.

 GET ON AMAZON